artemeger/APEX-TestContract/README.md

 AP2tSQEsZH4a1bybM2CqoMZSBD5gbP9JpsC

 ### What it does
 Pay 100 CPX and guess a number between 0-999.
-If you hit the right number you will recieve 200k CPX
+If you hit the right number you will recieve
+Jackpot 200k CPX
+2nd 20k CPX
+3rd 110 CPX

 ### How to invoke
 ```